liammellofarley/voisin/_EDITtimeline/phase3-0.md

 phase: Phase 3
 phasetime: 2002-2004
 ---
-Grants were obtained from INCRA, and the MST (Landless Workers’ Movement)
+Grants were obtained from INCRA, and the MST (Landless Workers’ Movement).